hsiaoluw/custom_solr/README.md

 The projects includes three other functions:
 * Include pagerank for web documents.
 * Search the snippet in the document.
-* Allow autocompletion which return up to five posible completion, and Allow spell checking which reuturns the most possible correct term to the user.
+* Allow autocompletion which returns up to five most posible completions, and allow spell checking which reuturns the most possible correct term to the user.
 ![Search with rank results](displayimage/search_results.png)
 ![Results not found](displayimage/notfound.png)
 ![auto completion](displayimage/autocomplete.png)